Manalelaidouni/manalelaidouni.github.io/_posts/2024-06-08-4Bit-Quantization-Models-QLoRa.md

 <br>

-6. Finally, pack the quantized 4-bit tensor into `torch.uint8` dtype (an *8-bit unsigned integer representation*).
+6\.
+Finally, pack the quantized 4-bit tensor into **`torch.uint8`** dtype (*an 8-bit unsigned integer representation*).

 > Admittedly, this part intially threw me off, as I was expecting the 4-bit representation to be packed into a 4-bit data type which assumes exactly 16 unique values, not an 8-bit data type with 256 unique values.
 However, after going through the code, it turns out the author of bitsandbytes converts the 4-bit values into 8-bit by packing two 4 bit values into a single 8-bit value, this results ofcourse, in a different shape for the quantized tensor.
+This is because PyTorch does not support 4-bit data types and the smallest type it supports is 8-bits — as of the writing of this post
+>
-This is because PyTorch does not support 4-bit data types and the smallest type it supports is 8-bits — as of the writing of this post — Furthermore, the reason it uses an 8-bit integer format and not an 8-bit floating point format (FP8) is due to the lack of native support for FP8 in PyTorch.
-The packing operation is exactly what Pytorch’s new data type “*quantized 4-bit integer*” `torch.quint4x2` does as well, as you can see in the [documentation](https://pytorch.org/docs/stable/tensors.html#id11).
-The packing of two 4-bits values to 8 bits is very straightforward using simple bitwise operations.
+> Furthermore, the reason it uses an 8-bit integer format and not an 8-bit floating point format **`FP8`** is due to the lack of native support for **`FP8`** in PyTorch.
+The packing operation is exactly what Pytorch’s new data type '*quantized 4-bit integer*'  **`torch.quint4x2`** does as well, as you can see in the [documentation](https://pytorch.org/docs/stable/tensors.html#id11).
+The packing of the two 4-bits values to 8 bits is very straightforward using simple bitwise operations.
 The actual packing step in bitsandbytes is performed in this [part of the code](https://github.com/TimDettmers/bitsandbytes/blob/1f2ca43ae5f3b453ff5fed73a17c661dc4fbbcb3/csrc/kernels.cu#L819), but make sure to follow along to see our implementation.

 <br>